 - Hearing problems

-What You Can Do To Help Your Senior Chi:
+What You Can Do To Help Your Senior Chihuahua:

-You should also make sure to brush your dog’s teeth at least several times a week and give them dental treats.
-You can schedule a visit with your veterinarian to have their teeth cleaned.
+Brush your Chi’s teeth a few times a week and consider dental treats.
+Regular professional cleaning can prevent painful periodontal disease.
 They can scrape away the tartar and remove any infected or broken teeth.
 The vet can help catch the early signs of periodontal disease.

 Toys and Playtime